 “Oh, Me?
 Everybody in Taos knows me.”
-She put hand to her chest in mock self-importance.
-“I don’t drive and they discontinued the senior shuttle service.
+She put a hand to her chest in mock self-importance.
+“I don’t drive, and they discontinued the senior shuttle service.
 I go into town once a week to pick up supplies and get more books from the library.
 She hefted the canvas bag to show how full it was.
 “Humans are pretty safe around here.
-As long as you don’t stray out into the wilderness you won’t get eaten by a mountain lion…” She turned and offered her hand leaning over at the waist, “Joanne Forman: playwright composer and local eccentric, at your service.”
+As long as you don’t stray out into the wilderness, you won’t get eaten by a mountain lion…” She turned and offered her hand leaning over at the waist, “Joanne Forman: playwright, composer and local eccentric, at your service.”

 “Listen, Steiff Peaceful-Tail, why not come on over to my place for lunch and you can tell me all about Spirit Wolf Reservation.”

 I chuckled “Don’t mind if I do.”
-We heard a car coming from behind us and both turned and faced it with big friendly grins on our faces.
-Joanne stuck her thumb out and did a little hooking motion in the direction we were heading.
+We heard a car coming from behind us, and both turned and faced it with big friendly grins on our faces.
+Joanne stuck her thumb out and made a little hooking motion in the direction we were heading.

 “Oh good, I know this guy,” she said.
-“Bert, he is kind of right wing but if we keep on our best behavior and don’t ruffle his feathers he’ll drive us all the way to my front door.
+“Bert, he’s right-wing, but if we keep on our best behavior and don’t ruffle his feathers, he’ll drive us all the way to my front door.
 Just talk about benign stuff like the weather.
 No politics!”